 appreciate feedback, requests, and bug reports.

 We are working on a project to recalibrate data from the Microwave Radiometer (MRM) on the Chinese Lunar Exploration Program's Chang'e 2 orbiter.
 The output of this project include not only these recalibrated data and new maps of the dielectric and thermal characteristics of the Moon.
 Work products will be archived in the PDS.
-The project formally began in January 2021, and we hope to release preliminary data within a year.proposal document
+The project formally began in January 2021, and we hope to release preliminary data in Q1 2022.proposal document

 In late 2020 and early 2021, we produced two archives containing new versions of: